When is the Indianapolis 500?

-It’s time for the 104th annual Indianapolis 500, along with some new updates and guidelines to both the race and 500 Festival.
-The Indy 500 is known as the largest single-day sporting event in the world.
-When compared with famous events such as the Super Bowl and World Cup, being named the largest single-day sporting event in the world is no small feat.
+The Indianapolis 500, often referred to as the Indy 500, is the largest single-day sporting event in the world.
+When compared with famous events, such as the Super Bowl and World Cup, being named the largest single-day sporting event in the world is no small feat.
 In fact, for fans of racing, this day is also known as “The Greatest Spectacle in Racing.”

 At-home Indy 500 festivities

-- Cookout time.
-Maybe watching the Indy 500 isn’t your “cup of tea,” but it is loved by other members of your family.
+Cookout time - Maybe watching the Indy 500 isn’t your cup of tea, but it is loved by other members of your family.
 Well, here is a compromise.
-Have a cookout outside while having the race on inside.
-If you don’t necessarily want to watch the race, instead enjoy the sunshine and eat your meal outside.
-Try putting the race on the big screen and eat your freshly grilled hamburger in the comfort of your living room.
+Have a cookout outside with the race on the TV or radio inside.
+For those more interested in the sun than the race, put the race on the big screen or speaker and eat your freshly grilled hamburger and potato salad outdoors.